dafny-lang/dafny/docs/DafnyRef/UserGuide.md

    - `--boogie-filter`

-#### 25.5.1.4. `dafny translate <platform>` {#sec-dafny-translate}
+#### 25.5.1.4. `dafny translate <language>` {#sec-dafny-translate}

 The `dafny translate` command translates Dafny source code to source code for another target programming language.
 The command always performs the actions of `dafny resolve` and by default does the actions of `dafny verify`.
-The platform is designated by a subcommand argument, rather than an option, and is required.
+The language is designated by a subcommand argument, rather than an option, and is required.
-The current set of supported platforms is
+The current set of supported target languages is
 - cs (C#)
 - java (Java)
 - js (JavaScript)